The Best Al Fresco Restaurants And Rooftop Bars In Hong Kong

 Spanish restaurant and bar, La Rambla, boasts a sprawling terrace overlooking Victoria Harbour.
 Ideal for after work drinks, the wine list is a fun read focusing on Spain’s underrated grapes and regions, while the spirits selection features gins from around the world and a dedicated martini menu.

-The elegant rooftop bar and restaurant at The Murray is divided into a bar area, main dining space ands a 420-square-metre outdoor wraparound terrace that captures a panoramic view of the city, all the way from The Peak to Central.
+Popinjays is the elegant rooftop bar and restaurant at The Murray, and is divided into a bar area, main dining space ands a 420-square-metre outdoor wraparound terrace that captures a panoramic view of the city, all the way from The Peak to Central.

-See also: 6 Timeless Hotel Brunches In Hong Kong
+See also: The Best Staycations In Hong Kong 2020

 Attached to Italian restaurant, Spiga, Portico is a large outdoor bar that boasts tropical-meets-Mediterranean vibes in the heart of Central's sea of skyscrapers.